opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 no timeouts for the transit part of the routing search, instead configure a reasonable dynamic search-window.

-The search abort after this duration and any paths found are returned to the client.
+The search aborts after this duration and any paths found are returned to the client.

 <h3 id="flex_maxTransferDurationSeconds">maxTransferDurationSeconds</h3>